Identifying Weaknesses in Machine Translation Metrics Through Minimum Bayes Risk Decoding: A Case Study for COMET: COMET Retraining

-The model that we finetune towards MQM scores produces generally larger scores than the official \texttt{wmt21-comet-mqm} model which makes direct comparison less straightforward.
-The results for this \texttt{retrain-comet-mqm} model can be found in Appendix \ref{app:mqm} but here we focus on the \texttt{retrain-comet-da} model.
-We ensure that the retrained model still performs as well as the original model on the WMT 2020 metrics shared task \cite{mathur-etal-2020-results}.
-The average difference in system-level Pearson correlation to the original comet model is +0.0016 across all language pairs.
-The full results can be found in Appendix \ref{app:corr} in Table \ref{tab:corr}.
+We follow the hyperparameter suggestions in \citet{rei-etal-2020-unbabels} for retraining COMET but we do not perform model averaging.
+The models are trained for two epochs and the hyperparameters are listed in Appendix \ref{app:retrain}.
+We ensure that the retrained models still perform as well as the original model on the WMT 2020 metrics shared task \cite{mathur-etal-2020-results}.
+The average difference in system-level Pearson correlation to the original COMET model lies within 0.006 for all three penalties.
+The full results can be found in Appendix \ref{app:corr}.

-The results of the sensitivity analysis for \texttt{retrain-comet-da} can be seen in Table \ref{tab:sensitivity} in the coloured columns.
-In most cases, our retrained COMET model (+ sys) does show slightly larger MBR score differences for numbers and named entities than the original model.
-However, the differences to the random noun permutations are still much larger and the differences for named entities in en$\rightarrow$de even became smaller.
+The effects of retraining with different penalties can be seen in Figure \ref{fig:diff_nouns} (tables in Appendix \ref{app:punish}).
+Subtracting -0.2 from the original scores for synthetic examples can slightly reduce the difference between the MBR scores for numbers / named entities and random nouns with the same error types.
+Retraining with -0.5 subtracted from the original score improves this further but still cannot close this gap completely.
+With a penalty of -0.8, we now see a larger sensitivity to numbers and named entities than to random nouns for several error types.
+However, the difference to random nouns is still rather high for substituting a digit in numbers.

-When repeating the automatic analysis from Section \ref{sec:exploration} with our retrained models, we see similar effects as for the sensitivity analysis.
-There are small differences in the error rates compared to the original COMET models but our retrained models do not consistently choose better or worse samples in terms of number and named entity matches.
-Moreover, the error rate differences to the original COMET models are smaller than the differences to other utility functions which indicates that the new models do not differ that much from the original ones.
-The full results can be seen in Appendix \ref{app:auto}.
+When repeating the automatic analysis from Section \ref{sec:exploration} with the penalty -0.8 model, we see that retraining does improve the F1-scores (see last row in Table \ref{tab:automatic}).
+However, the retrained COMET model can still not beat non-neural utility functions which indicates that it is still less sensitive to mismatches in numbers and named entities.